-NB – I have to say this though – don’t spend money on gadgets if they will just add to your clutter – get things because they will help not hinder – and also make sure that they are easy to maintain and clean, otherwise you are making more work for yourself overall!
+NOTE – I have to say this though – don’t spend money on gadgets if they will just add to your clutter – get things because they will help not hinder – and also make sure that they are easy to maintain and clean, otherwise you are making more work for yourself overall!
 (Lesson over!)

-- Mandolin – If you are forever taking time slicing and dicing then this gadget will make things really quick and easy! (alternatively spend some time learning great knife skills – good video below!)
+- Mandolin – If you are forever taking time slicing and dicing then this gadget will make things really quick and easy!

-- Halogen Ovens can speed up cooking time (reader tip from facebook – thank you!)
+- Halogen Ovens can speed up cooking time

 - Food processors** can help blitz, puree, blend, whip etc… or a stick blender is also a great idea and much smaller to fit in cupboards and get out when needed.

-- One touch can opener – so you can do other stuff while its working!
+- One touch can opener – so you can do other stuff while it’s working!

 - One touch jar opener – pass the jam anyone!!!